-When planning a long distance drive, make sure that you have a GPS unit in your rental car and plan your route with fuel stops in mind.
+When planning a long distance road trip in Italy, make sure that you have a GPS unit in your rental car and plan your route with fuel stops in mind.

 Take plenty of snacks and drinks for the road.
 There are a number of towns scattered throughout the Tuscany region but you might not always be near one when you get hungry.

 With so much to see in various parts of Tuscany, it’s easy to see why tourists choose to drive around the area and explore as many sights and towns as possible.

 Remember that you can save both time and money by planning your trip and booking your Italian rental car and accommodation online.